Foxton, Watford, Braunston and Rugby

 - Cruise back past North Kilworth Marina, mooring up for a towpath lunch

-- Continue on through this winding and unspoilt section of the canal until you reach Bridge 12 at Crick, where you can moor up for the night and enjoy a meal at The Moorings (www.mooringscrick.co.uk or 01788 822517 to check food serving times in the winter.)
+- Continue on through this winding and unspoilt section of the canal until you reach Bridge 12 at Crick, where you can moor up for the night and stroll into the village to enjoy the pubs.
+The Wheatsheaf is good (https://www.wheatsheafcrick.com/)

 Sunday: 6.5 hours cruising